 The Jewish Book Club is a great way for book lovers to enjoy getting to know each other through lively discussion about great books with Jewish and literary value.
 Selections are mostly fiction, occasional biography/memoir or historical non-fiction.
 The book clubs meets on Zoom, and occasionally in person, at 12:00pm on the second Tuesday of each month.
-Below are the selections for January-June 2023.
+Below are the selections for the rest of the year.

-If you would like to take part, please email IHC librarian Evelyn Pockrass.
+If you would like to take part, please email IHC librarian emerita Evelyn Pockrass.

 Once We Were Home by Jennifer Rosner

 A work of fiction based on true stories of World War Two children whose identity was hidden in order for them to survive, Rosner’s novel focuses on four children from three families, all of whom eventually come to Israel.
 In her lyrical and moving writing style, Rosner examines how these refugees’ lives and identities continued to be affected by wartime experiences.